codecurious-bln/elixir_snake/docs/GUIDES.md

 The task makes some assumptions about the typical structure of a Scenic application.
 It will generate a skeleton for our snake app with all directories and files already in place.
-This is "boilderplate" code we would otherwise need to write by hand.
+This is "boilerplate" code we would otherwise need to write by hand.

 Run this in you terminal: